tokkonopapa/WordPress-IP-Geo-Block/README.md

       post.
 Because this is an experimental feature, please open a new issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block") if you have any troubles with it.
+    - Also added filter hook `ip-geo-block-safe-actions` to add safe actions to array for `wp-admin/admin-{ajax|post}.php`.
 - 2.0.2
     - **New feature:** Include `wp-admin/admin-post.php` as a validation target in the `Admin Area`.
 This feature is to protect against a vulnerability